joze-liburn/gopq/README.md

 Each example demonstrates different features and use cases of gopq.
 We encourage you to explore these examples to better understand how to use the library in your projects.

 ## Contributing
-Contributions are welcome!
+Contributions are welcome (even desired)!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.
 Ensure to update tests as appropriate.

 ## License